 A FLASHstart TESOL certificate.. what does it give me?
 A FLASHstart TESOL Certificate is not a diploma or a teaching degree.
 To teach English to non-native speakers in Australia, America, Canada and Europe you will likely need a Teaching Degree (Bachelor of Education*) from an accredited university or college, several years teaching experience, plus a TESOL Certificate.
 Our TESOL Certificate is designed for those who want to move to developing countries where there is a greater need for teachers than in developed countries and who want to teach mainly spoken English to support themselves living abroad.
 In much of the rest of the world an English speaker with no Teaching Degree but a TESOL Certificate can teach in colleges and universities.
 Many countries recognize TESOL Certification as adequate recognition of an English speaker’s ability to teach English. *A Bachelor of Education (B.Ed.) is an undergraduate academic degree which qualifies the graduate as a teacher in schools.
 In North America the degree is awarded for coursework completed within a program lasting one to four years, depending on the requirements established by the province or state in which the university is located.
 In Canada, a BEd degree is required for a teaching certificate.
 In the United Kingdom, where both the university system and school system are very different, the degree is awarded after a three or four year course (the course length depends on the university) which is specifically tailored to either primary education or for a limited range of secondary education subjects.
 It leads to Qualified Teacher Status (QTS) in England and Wales and is a teaching qualification in Scotland and Northern Ireland.
 In Australia, a 4-Year Bachelor of Education degree combines practical/pedagogical study with a Major sequence in the academic discipline of Education. ~Wikipedia

-FlashStart is not associated with any university or college and has purposely avoided paying an independent ‘accrediting’ service as its innovative but scientifically sound whole-brain methods are so vastly different from the traditional academic approach to teaching language.
+FlashStart is not associated with any university or college and has purposely avoided paying an independent ‘accrediting’ service as its innovative but scientifically sound whole-brain methods are so vastly different from the traditional approach to teaching language.
 Our teachers’ success in delivering first rate language instruction speaks for itself.

 FlashStart is primarily oriented to those who want to teach in developing countries where accreditation has not to date been required.
 Currently our graduates have been accepted in at least 19 countries, including developed countries like America, Italy, Japan, Costa Rica, Brazil and Singapore and Australia.